 - File an appeal for benefits

 Don’t give up on your claim without speaking to a lawyer.
 A denial does not necessarily mean you don’t qualify.
-You might just need a professional’s eye on your application.
+Instead, you might just need a professional’s eye on your application and guidance through the appeals process.

 Talk to a Social Security Disability Lawyer for Free Today